 Stool – Comfort is not only about the client; the professional's comfort needs to be taken into consideration as well.
 The right stool should be chosen carefully and should not add extra strain that could eventually cause muscle aches or sores.
 Ergonomically correct, adjustable stools are best if they are being used by multiple providers.

 Hot Towel Cabinet – Warm towel cabinets are one of the no-question staples for any spa.
 This device can be especially useful in a startup setting, where money for a steamer may not be in the budget quite yet.
 The towels are simply dampened and placed in the cabinet, being used most commonly as a way to soften the follicles in preparation for extractions.
 The warm towels also have other uses, including removal of products or relaxation.
 Some professionals can use the cabinet to warm up products, sponges, and cotton squares during application.

 Music Player – The use of soft, tranquil music is essential for relaxation.
-It is part of the whole experience and helps to drown out distracting noise that may occur while the professional is preparing product or setting
+It is part of the whole experience and helps to drown out distracting noise that may occur while the professional is preparing product or settingup equipment.

 Warm Blanket – An electric blanket is a nice touch, especially when the weather is cold or if the treatment room tends to get cold.
 The heat also helps with relaxation and the soothing of the back.
 The blanket should be placed between the layers of linens and the facial bed.

 Bolsters – Bolsters are cushions that provide additional support in certain areas for extra comfort.
 These cushions can be added to any facial bed and are a necessity for treatments on a flat massage table.